 As part of your financial plan it is important to protect what you have worked for, your family, and yourself.
 Life changes and when it does you may need to increase or add insurance to cover your needs.
 You may need to increase your life insurance or adjust your disability insurance to make sure it is adequate.
 Make sure to look at all of your insurance options and evaluate which one would benefit your situation.

-Take this time to evaluate how last year went and see how you can adjust your savings and spending to reach your goals and optimize your financial health.
+Take this time to evaluate how last year went.
+See how you can adjust your savings and spending to reach your goals and optimize your financial health.
 Keep track of your progress throughout the year so you can make any necessary adjustments.
-There are plenty of resources on line but if you feel like you are a little too overwhelmed by it all you could consider getting professional guidance.
+There are a lot of resources online but if you’re feeling a little overwhelmed, consider getting professional guidance.